EvotecIT/Dashimo/Readme.md

 Install-Module PSWriteHTML -Force
 ```

 Everything below is now a bit irrelevant.
 Leaving this for historical reasons.
+The reason for moving Dashimo syntax to PSWriteHTML was that it was getting hard to keep both modules in sync, especially that 90% of features was identical.
+I still like Dashimo syntax therefore it will be fully supported as part of PSWriteHTML.
+Hope to see you in that project.

+## ARCHIVE

 ### How to Install